CartographAI/atlas-docs-mcp/README.md

 1. `list_docs`: List all available documentation sets
 2. `get_docs_index`: Retrieves a condensed, LLM-friendly index of a documentation set
 3. `get_docs_full`: Retrieves a complete documentation set in a single consolidated file
+4. `search_docs`: Search a documentation set by keywords
-4. `get_docs_page`: Retrieves a specific page of a documentation set
+5. `get_docs_page`: Retrieves a specific page of a documentation set

 ## 💭 How It Works